programminghistorian/jekyll/new-lesson-workflow.md

 layout: directory
 ---

-This page documents for potential or working authors the workflow for adding a new lesson to _Programming Historian_ site, from the draft phase to the publication phase.
+This page documents the workflow for adding a new lesson to _Programming Historian_, from the draft phase to the publication phase.

 ## Have an idea?
 Get in touch!